PennyLaneAI/pennylane-qiskit/README.rst

 Getting started
 ===============

+Once the PennyLane-Qiskit plugin is installed, the three provided Qiskit devices can be accessed straightaway in PennyLane.

-You can instantiate a :code:`'qiskit.aer'` device for PennyLane with:
+You can instantiate a ``'qiskit.aer'`` device for PennyLane with:

 .. code-block:: python